 Masood Ali Mir

-- Masood Ali Mir is a freelancer and a social activist and can be mailed at email@example.com
+Masood Ali Mir is a social activist and a freelancer and can be mailed at email@example.com

 Be Part of Quality Journalism

 Quality journalism takes a lot of time, money and hard work to produce and despite all the hardships we still do it.
 Our reporters and editors are working overtime in Kashmir and beyond to cover what you care about, break big stories, and expose injustices that can change lives.
 Today more people are reading Kashmir Observer than ever, but only a handful are paying while advertising revenues are falling fast.